ellisonbg/py4science/book/getting_started.rst

 	  17, 18, 19])

-Now that we've indroduced indexing and slicing, we can combine the two.
+Now that we've introduced indexing and slicing, we can combine the two.
 For example, in a two dimensional array, the first axis might be indexed with a single integer index, and the second axis with a slice index.